 We will follow the approach of Cody et al. (2008) to establish a coherent low-resolution chronology by combining diatom biostratigraphy, magnetostratigraphy, and tephrostratigraphy.
-Also, oxygen isotopes ( $\delta^{18}$ O) on biogenic silica could help constrain the timing and related changes in global ice volume and deep-ocean circulation.
-Sediment physical and optical properties as well as X-ray fluorescence (XRF) scanner data will be used for orbital tuning and identification of tephra layers, followed by microscopic identification and $^{40}$ Ar/ $^{39}$ Ar dating of the tephras.
+Also, oxygen isotopes (δ^{18} O) on biogenic silica could help constrain the timing and related changes in global ice volume and deep-ocean circulation.
+Sediment physical and optical properties as well as X-ray fluorescence (XRF) scanner data will be used for orbital tuning and identification of tephra layers, followed by microscopic identification and 40 Ar/ 39 Ar dating of the tephras.
 Prominent volcanic sources of ash layers are located to the west (e.g., Deception Island; Moreton and Smellie, 1998).

-In addition to magnetostratigraphic dating using the magnetic reversal history (Stoner et al., 2003, 2002), relative paleointensity offers the potential for suborbital magnetic stratigraphy between polarity boundaries (Channell et al., 2009; Stoner et al., 2000; Valet, 2003; Valet et al., 2005; Ziegler et al., 2011).
-Calibration of paleointensity with the dust/ice-core chronology could potentially be extrapolated to the sedimentary record beyond the Southern Ocean (Channell et al., 2016).
-A better understanding of magnetic susceptibility should be derivable through particle size specific (magnetic) measurements (Hatfield and Stoner, 2013; Hatfield et al., 2013).
+In addition to magnetostratigraphic dating using the magnetic reversal history (Opdyke et al., 1966), relative paleointensity offers the potential for suborbital magnetic stratigraphy between polarity boundaries (Channell et al., 2009; Stoner et al., 2000; Valet, 2003; Valet et al., 2005; Ziegler et al., 2011).
+Calibration of relative paleointensity with the dust/ice-core chronology could be used for stratigraphic correlation to sedimentary records throughout the Southern Ocean and beyond, as has been done with the intercalibration of benthic δ^{18} O and relative paleointensity (Channell et al., 2009, 2016).
+Because magnetic susceptibility (MS) has been shown to look like ice-core dust records (e.g., Weber et al., 2012), a better understanding of MS should be derivable through particle size specific (magnetic) measurements (Hatfield and Stoner, 2013; Hatfield et al., 2013).

-Correlating dust proxies such as magnetic susceptibility, Ca, and Fe with the Antarctic ice-core dust flux should provide high-resolution chronological control (Weber et al., 2012) at least for the late Pleistocene and allow us to reconstruct atmospheric circulation.
+Correlating dust proxies such as MS, Ca, and Fe with the Antarctic ice-core dust flux should provide high-resolution chronological control (Weber et al., 2012) at least for the late Pleistocene and allow us to reconstruct atmospheric circulation.
 The correlation of marine dust records to well-dated ice-core dust records has been a major step forward in developing Southern Ocean chronologies for the subantarctic Pacific (Lamy et al., 2014), subantarctic Atlantic (Martínez-Garcia et al., 2011, 2014), and Scotia Sea (Weber et al., 2012, 2014).
 This correlation is possible because dust deposition appears to be coherent and synchronous across much of the Southern Ocean and the AIS.
-Age models developed for Cores MD07-3133 and MD07-3134 followed this correlation strategy by synchronizing marine (magnetic susceptibility and XRF-based counts of Ca and Fe) to ice-core dust proxies (e.g., nonsea salt Ca fluxes) (McCave et al., 2014; Pugh et al., 2009; Weber et al., 2012).

-We will correlate marine and ice core dust proxies for the past 800 ky (the maximum age of ice-core records) and evaluate the robustness of the strategy used by Martínez-Garcia et al. (2011), who correlated ocean dust proxies with the LR04 stack (Lisiecki and Raymo, 2005) back to the base of the Pleistocene.
+Age models developed for Cores MD07-3133 and MD07-3134 followed this correlation strategy by synchronizing marine (MS and XRF-based counts of Ca and Fe) to ice-core dust proxies (e.g., non-sea salt Ca fluxes) (McCave et al., 2014; Pugh et al., 2009; Weber et al., 2012).
+We will correlate marine and ice-core dust proxies for the last 800 ky (the maximum age of ice-core records) and evaluate the robustness of the strategy used by Martínez-Garcia et al. (2011), who correlated ocean dust proxies with the LR04 stack (Lisiecki and Raymo, 2005) back to the base of the Pleistocene.

-Martínez-Garcia et al. (2011) suggested that dust plays a major role in intensification of Northern Hemisphere glaciation since the mid-Pliocene, with a distinct and abrupt increase in dust flux at the start of the MPT at 1.25 Ma.
-They posited an important role for dust in the subsequent intensification of glaciations (see also Rodríguez-Sanza et al., 2012).
+Martínez-Garcia et al. (2011) suggested that dust plays a major role in intensification of Northern Hemisphere glaciation since the mid-Pliocene, with a distinct and abrupt increase in dust flux at the start of the MPT at 1.25 Ma (see also Rodríguez-Sanza et al., 2012).
 In contrast, Elderfield et al. (2012) inferred an abrupt increase in AIS volume at ~900 ka attributed to the onset of the MPT.
 Finally, Raymo et al. (2006) proposed that the MPT was associated with the establishment of largely marine-based ice margins around Antarctica.
-In any of these scenarios, drilling the Scotia Sea sites provides a unique opportunity to investigate iceberg-dust-climate interactions and their possible role in AIS behavior, as well as to help evaluate the role of dust in the evolution of Pliocene-Pleistocene glacial cycles, atmospheric CO2, and iron fertilization (Martínez-Garcia et al., 2011, 2014).
+In any of these scenarios, drilling the Scotia Sea sites provides a unique opportunity to investigate iceberg-dust-climate interactions and their possible role in AIS behavior, as well as to help evaluate the role of dust in the evolution of Pliocene-Pleistocene glacial cycles, atmospheric CO_2 , and iron fertilization (Martínez-Garcia et al., 2011, 2014).